 Wild camping is a blanket term that encompasses pretty much every type of camping outside of the boundaries of a regular campsite.
 Camping on a campsite, in your backyard (we’ve all been there) or in a music festival is just regular old camping.
-Camping anywhere else is wild camping.
+Camping near enough anywhere else is wild camping.
 If you’re pitching a tent at a campsite you’d normally leave it up for a good few days in the same spot, whereas the beauty of wild camping is that you can spend most of the day hiking further into the wilderness, then pitch your tent from sunset to sunrise before moving on to your next location, all the while feeling like an everyday Bear Grylls.

 Is Wild Camping Legal?

 Wild camping rules differ from country to country.
-In the United Kingdom, wild camping is legal across Scotland, though campers are encouraged to follow the Outdoor Access Code.
+In the United Kingdom, wild camping is legal across the majority of Scotland, though campers are encouraged to follow the Outdoor Access Code.
 This sets out some basic but essential points for wild camping, like taking away all your litter and any remnants of your tent or any fire used after camping, something which you’ll commonly hear referred to as “leave no trace” in the camping and outdoor community.

 The code also details that camping should be done in small numbers, that you should only be staying at any given location for two or three nights and that you should camp in a way that doesn’t pose any problems for farmers and keep well away from buildings, roads or historic structures.
 While this particular code is written for Scottish wild camping, the wild camping tips it provides can be seen as a best practise wherever you choose to wild camp.

-Elsewhere in the UK, unfortunately, wild camping is largely illegal – except for in Dartmoor, yay for Dartmoor! – and you’re recommended to ask for the landowner’s permission to pitch your tent.
+Elsewhere in the UK, unfortunately, wild camping is largely illegal – except for in parts of Dartmoor, yay for Dartmoor! – and you’re recommended to ask for the landowner’s permission to pitch your tent.
 In remote areas, though, wild camping is often tolerated if you leave no trace.